 Ryder Scott, our independent reserve engineers, estimated 100% of our combined proved reserves at December 31, 2010 and June 30, 2011.
 Ryder Scott also estimated the proved reserves for the legacy Laredo properties as of December 31, 2009 and December 31, 2008.
 Ryder Scott did not perform evaluations of the Broad Oak properties on these dates.
 Our estimates of the combined proved reserves at December 31, 2009 and December 31, 2008 are a combination of the Ryder Scott reports on the legacy Laredo properties and Laredo's internal proved reserve estimates of the Broad Oak properties.
-Based upon such reserve estimates we calculated for Broad Oak, we believe the legacy Laredo properties represented 93% and 96% of such combined proved reserves at year end 2009 and 2008, respectively.
+Based upon such reserve estimates we calculated for Broad Oak, we believe the legacy Laredo properties represented 92% and 96% of such combined proved reserves at year end 2009 and 2008, respectively.
 As of June 30, 2011, we had 137,052 MBOE of estimated net proved reserves as compared to 136,560 MBOE of estimated net proved reserves at December 31, 2009 and 44,183 MBOE at December 31, 2008.
-The unweighted arithmetic average first-day-of-the-month prices for the prior 12 months were \$86.60 per Bbl for oil and \$4.00 per MMBtu for natural gas at June 30, 2011, \$75.96 per Bbl for oil and \$4.15 per MMBtu for natural gas at December 31, 2010, and \$57.04 per Bbl for oil and \$3.15 per MMBtu for natural gas.
+The unweighted arithmetic average first-day-of-the-month index prices for the prior 12 months were \$91.00 per Bbl for oil and \$4.02 per MMBtu for natural gas at September 30, 2011, \$75.96 per Bbl for oil and \$4.15 per MMBtu for natural gas at December 31, 2010, and \$57.04 per Bbl for oil and \$3.15 per MMBtu for natural gas at December 31, 2009.
+The period end index prices used at December 31, 2008 were \$44.60 per Bbl for oil and \$4.68 per MMBtu for natural gas.
 The prices used to estimate proved reserves for all periods did not give effect to derivative transactions, were held constant throughout the life of the properties and have been adjusted for quality, transportation fees, geographical differentials, marketing bonuses or deductions and other factors affecting the price received at the wellhead.